 Mailbox.org only uses renewable energy and its interoperable with any standard compliant

 coffee maker ProtonMail feels more like a coffee capsule system that locks you into their more expensive product that doesn’t do anything extra with a more negative impact on the environment.

 ProtonMail does offer a cheaper plan but then you can’t use catch-all addressing and is still more than double the cost of Mailbox.org’s plan.
 Mailbox.org’s cheapest plan is only 36 Euro/year.

 ProtonMail is over three times more expensive than Mailbox.org with these requirements.
 If you need additional domains, aliases, or storage than the next level up makes the price discrepancy even more obvious.

 At this service level, ProtonMail costs more than two and half times more than Mailbox.org.
 You get 5 Gigabytes less storage but double the number of aliases.
 You can pay 30 Euro/year more at Mailbox.org and get 50 Gigabytes.
 ProtonMail’s plans stop at 20 Gigabytes.

-You don’t get anything other than additional storage at Mailbox.org, but ProtonMail bundles in their ProtonVPN service, a Virtual Private Networking (VPN) service.
+You don’t get any additional services other than additional storage at Mailbox.org ProtonMail bundles in their ProtonVPN service, a Virtual Private Networking (VPN) service.

 Email privacy: a matter of encryption key management

 Super brief PGP primer: PGP is the industry standard for email encryption.
 Each person needs to have a private-key that only they’ve which is used for decryption, and a public-key which they can give to others who can use it encrypt things that only the corresponding private-key can decrypt.